 Spaces where the total floor area minus the sidelight daylight zone area is less than 2,500 square feet (232 m2), and where the lighting in the daylight zone is controlled in accordance with Section C405.2.3.1.

 C402.4.2.1 Lighting controls in daylight zones under skylights.
-Daylight responsive controls complying with Section C405.2.4.1 shall be provided to control all electric lights within daylight zones.
+Daylight responsive controls complying with Section C405.2.4.1 shall be provided to control all electric lights within toplit zones.

 C402.4.2.2 Haze factor.
 Skylights in office, storage, automotive service, manufacturing, nonrefrigerated warehouse, retail store, and distribution/sorting area spaces shall have a glazing material or diffuser with a haze factor greater than 90 percent when tested in accordance with ASTM D 1003.